infophysics/CubicalRipser2D/index.rst

 - filtering binary images according to L1, L2 and Linf distances,
 - visualizing filtered binary images.

-Additionally, through extensive testing and continuous integration, Cube2D.py is easy to install on Mac, Linux, and Windows platforms.
+Additionally, through extensive testing and continuous integration, Cube2D.py is easy to install on Mac, Linux and Windows platforms.

 We supply a large set of interactive notebooks that demonstrate how to take advantage of all the features available.

-You can find the source code on github at `Scikit-TDA/Ripser.py <https://github.com/scikit-tda/Cube2D.py>`_.
+You can find the source code on github at `Scikit-TDA/Cube2D.py <https://github.com/scikit-tda/Cube2D.py>`_.
 For the original C++ library, see `CubicalRipser/CubicalRipser_2dim/ <https://github.com/CubicalRipser/CubicalRipser_2dim/releases/latest>`_.

 Example Usage
 -------------